General information about arsenic and its health effects

 For private well owners:

 If your drinking water comes from your own well, you will have to find an accredited laboratory that does water testing for private property owners.
 These labs can provide information and instructions for getting your well water tested.
-For a list of accredited laboratories in Oregon, contact the Oregon Environmental Laboratory Accreditation Program (ORELAP)
+For a list of accredited laboratories in Oregon, call Oregon Environmental Laboratory Accreditation Program (ORELAP)

 Removing arsenic from drinking water